grabiyaka/dZENcode-test/README.md

 This project is a test assignment from dZENcode.
 It functions as a mini-forum where users can register, create posts, and add comments to those posts.
 Users also have the option to attach images to posts and comments.
 Each user has a personal profile where they can change their avatar.

 Enjoy exploring and using the forum application!
 If you have any questions or run into issues, feel free to contact us.

-For more information about the project or any specific features, refer to the project documentation or reach out to the dZENcode team.